tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

  */
 ```

-You may remember this same output from the last chapter.
-Here is the relevant code as a reminder:
+This same output was achieved in the last chapter, but with a for and while loop.
+Here is one of the relevant
+code pieces as a reminder:

 ```ts
 for (let countdown: number = 5; countdown > 0; countdown--) {